14 West Hamilton Street Club

 Guests are often asked to comment informally on something they find of interest, which can lead to spirited though pleasant conversation.
 As one member recently said, “I’ve rarely left the table without being informed or entertained, generally both.”

-Members and guests gather at around 12:30 for drinks and conversation, lunch is served at 1:00, all done by 2:00 or so.
+Members and guests gather at around 12:30 for drinks and conversation, lunch is served at 1:00, all done by 2:00.
 Spouses and partners of members have the privilege of attending Club meals and events on their own.

 Dinners and some lunches include more formal talks by invited speakers, sometimes preceded by behind-the-scene cultural and curatorial tours in the Mt.
 Vernon district.